 Milton Glaser (1929-2020) was one of the most influential and beloved graphic designers of his time.
 He designed everything from publications (he invented the city magazine as founding publisher and designer of New York magazine), to logos (I Love New York was his) to awards, signage, and typefaces.

 Glaser was a gifted illustrator; he redefined the poster as mass communication with his highly creative interpretations during the 60s and 70s.
 His children's books instilled a love of wordplay and whimsy.
 And his work in awards, theatre, and interior design brought people together through art that held the popular pulse.

-Glaser also taught, lectured, and consulted with art, business, and civic institutions, inspiring generations of designers.
+Glaser inspired generations of designers as he taught, lectured, and consulted with art, business, and civic institutions.